 1933 - The Tule Mat House, Imperial Valley CA. Unbuilt.
 Later built by the Adams family in 1939, see below, with a different roof.

-1933 - The Jobnya Howland Remodel, 502 Crescent Drive, Beverly Hills CA. She only lived there a few years before passing away quite young.
+1933 - The Jobnya Howland Remodel, 502 North Crescent Drive, Beverly Hills CA. She only lived there a few years before passing away quite young.
 The interior is supposed to be pretty wild.
-Sold to Eva Berger.
+Sold to Eva Berger, still owner as of 2020.
 Bottom photo by Michael Locke.

-Around 1934 - The Mrs. Jesse M. Murphy Ranch Additions, 2800 Rustic Canyon Trail, Pacific Palisades CA. Original house was 1934.
-Deeded to The Huntington Hartford Foundation, for whom Wright planned unbuilt renovations in the 1950's with his father.
+Around 1934 - The Mrs. Jesse M. Murphy Ranch Additions, 2800 Rustic Canyon Trail, Pacific Palisades CA. Original house built in 1934.
+Deeded to the Huntington Hartford Foundation, for whom Wright planned unbuilt renovations in the 1950s with his father.

-1935 - The Claudette Colbert House, 615 North Faring Road, Beverly Hills CA. She moved out in 1961.
+1935 - The Claudette Colbert House, 615 North Faring Road, Los Angeles CA. She moved out in 1961.
 Sold to the Kresa Family Trust.
 Sold to Veracruz LLC.
 Sold to 615 North Faring Road LLC.
 Sold in 2014.
 Destroyed.

 1935 - The W. E. Sauer House Addition, 6309 McPherson Street, St. Louis MO.
 Unbuilt.